 We are exposed to market risk related to changes in interest rates, which could adversely affect the value of our interest rate-sensitive assets and liabilities.
 We do not hold any instruments for trading purposes and investment criteria are governed by the Company's Investment Policy.
-As of September 30, 2017 and 2016, we had cash and cash equivalents of \$24.8 million and \$85.4 million, respectively, and investments of \$40.8 million and \$0, respectively.
+As of September 30, 2018 and 2017, we had cash and cash equivalents of \$30.1 million and \$24.8 million, respectively, and investments of \$46.4 million and \$40.8 million, respectively.
 At times, we have invested our cash reserves in corporate bonds typically with maturities of less than 2 years, and we have historically classified these investments as held-to-maturity.
 Due to the relatively short-term nature of the investments that we hold, we do not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to our investment portfolio.
-Our liability instrument sensitive to changes in interest rates is our derivative liability with its fair value determined using an option pricing model, which uses interest rate as an input.
-However, any change associated with this valuation would result in a noncash expense and would not significantly impact our operations.